randyzingle/tools/kub/services/docs/commands.md

 Note if a container doesn't have the relevant resource request set (in our case below, the CPU utilization), then CPU utilization for the pod will not be defined and the autoscaler will not take any action for that metric.

-We'll update our deployment to include a resources section:
+We'll update our deployment to include a resources section.
+We will also comment out the *replicas: 2* as will have the HPA determine the number of required replicas:
 ```sh
 # Add resources section
 $ cat deployment-robust.yaml